rosen-bridge/operation/docs/watcher/deploy-docker.md

   apiKey: <your unisat api key>
 ```

+> Note: You can get a Unisat API key from [here](https://developer.unisat.io/account/login) or Ordiscan API Key from [here](https://ordiscan.com/docs/api/login).

-> NOTE: You can set unisat or ordiscan api key as docker environment variables with keys `UNISAT_API_KEY` or `ORDISCAN_API_KEY` instead of storing it in the local configuration.
+> NOTE: You can set Unisat or Ordiscan api key as docker environment variables with keys `UNISAT_API_KEY` or `ORDISCAN_API_KEY` instead of storing it in the local configuration.

 Finally, an example Bitcoin-Runes watcher `local.yaml` file would look like: